Request for Proposals: Testing of Liability Pricing Models

 - Project Requirements

 VFIC requests proposals from qualified researchers to produce a research document that tests existing theoretical models of liability pricing against some form of empirical data.
-The paper may use an existing liability pricing model (e.g., that of the Risk Assessment Database), or a different model can be used.
+The paper may use an existing liability pricing model (e.g., that of the Risk Premium Project), or a different model can be used.
 There is a preference for existing well-researched theoretical models.
 The key deliverable is a test of the model against empirical liability pricing data to see if the model assumptions are observed in practice.
 Note that "pricing" can be broadly interpreted as "risk loading" depending upon the specific model.
 Negative results are acceptable.

 - Proposal Requirements